BCLibCoop/nnels-a11y-publishing/DropScripts/MakeBreaksConform/MakeBreaksConform.ReadMe.md

-# ConformBreaks.php
+# MakeBreaksConform.php

 ## What it does

-ConformBreaks.php is a command-line PHP script which can process an HTML file.
+MakeBreaksConform.php is a command-line PHP script which can process an HTML file.

 It is identical to the Cleaner.php script, but simply uses different patterns in its config files.